 Averting Reputational Risk with Incident Management Software

-The way organizations function on a day to day basis is constantly changing, but those changes accelerated greatly since the onset of the coronavirus pandemic in March 2020.
+The way organizations function on a day-to-day basis is constantly changing, but those changes accelerated greatly since the onset of the coronavirus pandemic in March 2020.
 Technology and the ability to work remotely have altered internal roles and functions at organizations, and the way they operate is shifting into the digital space, so why not take advantage of business continuity and incident management software?

 Business continuity software helps adjust to organizational changes